Madrid · Operators

 • Fashion and luxury.
 Inditex-group operators including Zara, Massimo Dutti, Bershka, and Pull&Bear, plus Mango, Tous, and Lladro running US wholesale and DTC channels.
 The US wholesale buyer and the US shopper expect a US category claim and US sell-through proof before Madrid creative direction lands.

 • Spanish service firms entering US metros.
-Architecture, engineering, professional services, and premium B2B services opening US offices where the Spanish service register reads as boutique rather than institutional inside the US category set.
+Architecture, engineering, professional services, and premium B2B services opening US offices where the Spanish service register lands as boutique rather than institutional inside the US category set.

 What the Madrid operator register costs in America.